ArtemisZhao/ATACseq/README.md

 --peak_dir {path_to_peakfiles} \
 --bam_dir {path_to_bamfiles} \
 --output_dir {path_to_output} \
---add_cov ${SoN_ratio}
+--add_cov ${StN_ratio}
 ```

 #### Input
 While using the __DEseq.R__ script presented above, two text files that record the IDs and the corresponding conditions (covariates information) should be input, which refers to as {individualID} and {covariates} as above.

+- {ID} should record the ID of each file, and should be consistent with the sequence of the covariate information. e.g., id1_24h, id2_0h...

-- {covariate} denotes the treatment/control group that each bam file belongs to, e.g., 24h v.s.
+- {covariate} denotes the group that each bam file belongs to, e.g., 24h v.s.
 0h; or more complicated, CD8CLAp v.s.
 CD8CLAn v.s.
 CD4CLAp...

-- {ID} should record the ID of each file, and should be consistent with the sequence of the covariates. e.g., id1_24h, id2_0h...

 - {--peak_dir} points to a directory that preserves all the narrowPeak files output by the Peak calling step.

-- Similarly, {--bam_dir} contains all the bam files that user intends to include in the analysis, e.g., filtered bam files output by the blacklist removal step.
+- {--bam_dir} contains all the bam files that user intends to include in the analysis, e.g., filtered bam files output by the blacklist removal step.

-- Notice that there is an optional argument that allows user to add in one additional covaraite, e.g., signal-to-noise ratio, age and etc.
+- {--add_cov}, there is an optional argument that allows user to add in one additional covaraite, e.g., signal-to-noise ratio, age and etc.

 #### Output